CityOfPhiladelphia/standards-docs/site-content/templates/presentations.md

 You will now be able to edit your copy of the presentation template to suit your department.

-#### Edit the title slide
-1. Go to View > Master.
-2. Under "Layouts," click the Title side.
-3. There are two text fields which can be edited individually.

-You won't need to edit other areas of the Master slides.

 ### Microsoft PowerPoint

 <div>